BrianSMiller/annotatedLibrary/README.md

   * Functions for estimating the signal-to-noise ratio of annotations and detections

 ## Installation
+1) Download and install dependencies.
+The code in this repository depends on:
+  * (soundFolder)[https://github.com/BrianSMiller/soundFolder] to streamline accessing of wav files.
+  * (mkqlite)[https://mksqlite.sourceforge.net/] for accessing PAMGuard sqlite databases
-1) Download the repository to a location on your computer
+2) Download the repository to a location on your computer
-2) Add the location to the Matlab path
+3) Add the location of the downloaded files to the Matlab path

 ## References
 Miller, B.S., Stafford, K.M., Van Opzeeland, I., Harris, D., Samaran, F., Širović, A., Buchan, S., Findlay, K., Balcazar, N., Nieukirk, S., Leroy, E.C., Aulich, M., Shabangu, F.W., Dziak, R.P., Lee, W., Hong, J., 2020.
 An annotated library of underwater acoustic recordings for testing and training automated algorithms for detecting Antarctic blue and fin whale sounds.
 Version 1.
 Australian Antarctic Data Centre.
 DOI: 10.26179/5e6056035c01b. http://data.aad.gov.au/metadata/records/AcousticTrends_BlueFinLibrary